NIL-TREO/Hotel/README.md

 # Hotel
-A small Java program to administrate the availability of rooms in a hotel.
+A small program to administrate the rooms of a hotel.
+Define amount and numbers of rooms first.
+Check in or check out guests through the corresponding methods.